udecode/plate/BREAKING_CHANGES.md

   - If you're using nested options and want to preserve the previous behavior, you need to manually spread both the top-level options and the nested objects.
   - If you're not using nested options, no changes are required.

-- Renamed all base plugins that have a React plugin counterpart to be prefixed with `Base`.
+- Rename all base plugins that have a React plugin counterpart to be prefixed with `Base`.
 This change improves clarity and distinguishes base implementations from potential React extensions.
 Use base plugins only for server-side environments or to extend your own DOM layer.
 - Import the following plugins from `/react` entry: `AlignPlugin`, `CalloutPlugin`, `EquationPlugin`, `FontBackgroundColorPlugin`, `FontColorPlugin`, `FontFamilyPlugin`, `FontSizePlugin`, `FontWeightPlugin`, `InlineEquationPlugin`, `LineHeightPlugin`, `TextIndentPlugin`, `TocPlugin`

 # 37.0.0